MIN CHARGE: 4 ADULTS

 There are magnificently laid out day walks from all the major camps, the self-guided Giants Cup Hiking Trail and a fabulous wealth of rock art sites to rival any in the world.
-From a gentle amble along a self-guided trail or peacefully fly fishing in a river or dam, experiences extend to the rigours of rock-climbing or mountain biking for those with a taste for the high adventures of life.
+From a gentle amble along a self-guided trail or peacefully fly fishing in a river or dam, experiences extend to the rigors of rock-climbing for those with a taste for the high adventures of life.

-A host of other pastimes includes camping, hiking, birdwatching, swimming, riding , photography, painting or simply revelling in the clear mountain air while you take in the breathtaking vistas around you.
-From time to time, and for a variety of reasons, foot paths may be closed to the public.
+A host of other pastimes includes birdwatching, swimming in the rock pools, photography or simply reveling in the clear mountain air while you take in the breathtaking vistas around you.
+From time to time, and for a variety of reasons, footpaths may be closed to the public.
 Your co-operation in only using the walks which are available would be appreciated.

 SUMMARY OF ACTIVITIES

 Prehistoric Rock Art

 There is a large sandstone cave containing prehistoric San rock art.
 This is one of the biggest and best preserved painted sites in southern Africa.
 This cave is an easy 30-minute walk from the camp office and regular guided tours are taken through this unique exhibition from 09h00 to 15h00 daily for a small fee.

 There is a variety of self-guided day walks through the lower parts of the park throughout the year, weather permitting.
 Routes are available from the camp office.